Poincar\'e and logarithmic Sobolev constants for metastable Markov chains via capacitary inequalities: Young functions

 Now by noting

 if follows that $\Phi^{-1}$ is concave on the finite range of $\Phi$.
 If this range is finite, then $\Phi^{-1}$ gets extended continuously as a constant and hence still concave. \end{proof}

-\section{Acknowledgement}
+\subsubsection{Acknowledgement}

 The authors wish to thank Georg Menz and Anton Bovier for many fruitful discussions about metastability and related topics.
 A.S.\ and M.S.\ thank the FOR~718 \emph{Analysis and Stochastics in Complex Physical Systems} for fostering this collaboration.
 A.S.\ acknowledges support through the CRC~1060 \emph{The Mathematics of Emergent Effects} at the University of Bonn.
+The authors thank the anonymous referees for the much valuable suggestions for improving the presentation of this article.